 You're on a job site, drywall mud on your hands, when your phone buzzes.
 A potential customer wants to schedule an estimate.
 By the time you clean up and call back, they've already booked with your competitor.

 This scenario plays out thousands of times daily across service businesses.
+In our analysis of thousands of customer service calls, 74.1% went completely unanswered - nearly three out of four potential customers getting voicemail.
 And here's the thing most scheduling software comparisons won't tell you: 57% of salon and spa customers still pick up the phone to book appointments, according to 2024 industry data.
 For home services and healthcare?
 That number is even higher.

 The scheduling software market is booming - Fortune Business Insights projects it will reach $1.5 billion by 2032.
 But picking the right tool means understanding not just features and pricing, but how your customers actually want to book.

-This guide covers the best scheduling software for service businesses, from general appointment booking to patient scheduling software for medical practices.
+This guide covers the 15 best scheduling software tools for service businesses, from general appointment booking to employee shift scheduling to patient scheduling software for medical practices.
 We'll also tackle the question nobody else answers: what do you do when customers call instead of booking online?

 Looking for phone-based appointment booking?
 See how NextPhone's AI handles scheduling calls.